 Let’s dream big.
 Let’s list the resources and curriculum we’d love to find in hopes that someone will be motivated to fulfill them! 🙂 That way, others think through what they’ve already done and, voilà, requested Lutheran resources are one step closer to homeschools everywhere.

 The way this page work is the top shows requests and the bottom shows things currently under development.

 Many of these initial ideas have been gleaned from public Facebook posts.
 Since sometimes something exists that partially fulfills that request, we note it.

 Be sure you also go back and look at our two resource pages in case things exist that you haven’t yet discovered.
 We offer a page for Free Lutheran Educational Resources and one of Gathered Recommendations.

 Requested Lutheran Resources

 Links to the following Non-Digital Items:

 Lutheran diplomas!
-Pending, but it sounds like Ad Crucem has it on their development list!
+It sounds like Ad Crucem this on their development list!

 Scope & Sequence lists

 FOR BOOK LISTS: There are a lot of Lutheran books out there, but few resources that put them into a graded order.
 Even the confessions could be put together into an order for students to read easier texts, building up to more complex.